clarkfitzg/phd_research/milestones/proposals.md

 In the interest of making progress on my thesis this is a list of potential milestones.
 Each one should be take around 1 month to complete.
 The common theme of these initial milestones is to establish the scope of the project.
-In the past it has been too general to be helpful.
+In the past the scope has been too general to be helpful- it's not realistic to handle any R code with any data and any platform, even though this is the grand ambition.

 ## 1. Parallel data structure for code